 - Product liability claims

-In these examples, forensic accounting would generally focus on one of the two main areas of it: litigation support and investigation.
+These forensic accounting examples would generally focus on one of the two main areas: litigation support and investigation.
 Litigation support involves the factual presentation of economic issues related to existing or pending litigation.
 In this role, the forensic accountant quantifies damages sustained by parties involved in legal disputes.
 If a dispute reaches the courtroom, the forensic accountant may testify as an expert witness.
 The investigation side is about determining whether a crime has taken place.
 As part of their investigative role, forensic accountants might write reports or recommend actions that a company or individual could take to minimize future losses.